Skip to Main Content

 Community Relations

-Our location managers build productive relationships with property owners, local officials, and community stakeholders across China.
-We navigate cultural protocols and ensure positive community relations.
+Our location managers build strong ties with property owners, local officials, and community stakeholders across China.
+The team handles cultural protocols and keeps community relations warm.

 04.